ShiftForward/mucuchies/README.md

 ### Developing new components

-When developing a new component to your dashboard, you will most frequently be implementing a new widget, a new source, or a combination of both.
+When developing a new component to your dashboard, you will most frequently be implementing a new widget, a new source or a combination of both.

 In order to implement a new widget, you should create an [Ember.js class][ember-class] that extends `Dashboard.Widget` inside the